nvidia-holoscan/holohub/tutorials/integrate_3rd_libs_into_pipeline/README.md

 According to the documentation, cuCIM is interoperable with CuPy.
 So we can using CuPy array initialized from Holoscan Tensor directly in cuCIM operators.

-Per the documentation, cuCIM offers interoperability with CuPy.
-So we can initialize CuPy arrays directly from Holoscan Tensors which can be used in cuCIM operators for processing without memory transfer between host and device.
+cuCIM offers interoperability with CuPy.
+We can initialize CuPy arrays directly from Holoscan Tensors and use the arrays in cuCIM operators for processing without memory transfer between host and device.
 ### Installation
 Following the [guidance](https://github.com/rapidsai/cucim?tab=readme-ov-file#install-cucim) to install the RAPIDS cuCIM libary.